If you installed the RPM distribution, files and commands differ a bit, see the Factory OSG RPM guide.

 shared by multiple members of the VO) that is authorized to submit those glideins to a site.
 The glideins then report back to the local

-If a site uses gLExec, the user must provide a proxy as part of their job submission.
-Once the user job gets matched to a glidein by the local HTCondor collector (User Pool), this proxy is then used for authorization and to map the user to a local account.
+Once the user job gets matched to a glidein by the local HTCondor Collector (User Pool), there are security logs where the identity of the user, retrieved from job attributes, is logged.
 This mapping prevents the security problem introduced in pilot-based systems where there is no authentication of the actual user credentials so that the job is run on a local account.
 Because the jobs aren't being run explicitly as the user, it is also not obvious whose job is running at a site.

 If the glideins have completed